caracalai/caracal/README.md

 ## What is it?
 Caracal contains
- - Canva, webapp proving No-Code funtionality that helps to set up the AI project structure visually.
+ - <a href="https://app.caracal.ai">WebApp</a> providing funtionality that helps to set up the AI project structure visually.
  - Collection of open-sourced blocks which can be used in your project.
- - SDKs for development of custom blocks in C++, <a href="https://github.com/caracalai/caracal">Python</a> and Node.js.
+ - Library that helps run project with your own implementation of nodes

 ## Installing from PyPI
 ### Windows, MAC OS and Linux